1997 NFL draft

-The 1997 NFL Draft was the procedure by which National Football League teams selected amateur college football players.
+The 1997 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held April 19–20, 1997, at the Paramount Theatre at Madison Square Garden in New York City, New York.
-No teams chose to claim any players in the supplemental draft this year.
+No teams chose to claim any players in the supplemental draft that year.

 This draft was notable for its high-profile offensive linemen.
 The first overall selection was Orlando Pace, who appeared in seven consecutive Pro Bowls from 2000 to 2006 and was inducted to the Hall of Fame in 2016.
 Tarik Glenn was selected 19th overall and was also named to three Pro Bowls.
 Walter Jones, who made nine Pro Bowls (including eight consecutive from 2001 to 2008), was a seven time All-Pro, and was inducted to the Hall of Fame in 2014, was selected sixth overall.
 Others include Chris Naeole, Dan Neil, Ryan Tucker, Jeff Mitchell, Mike Flynn, and Joe Andruzzi.

 The 1997 Draft is also known for its running backs.
 Warrick Dunn, Corey Dillon, and Tiki Barber each rushed for over 10,000 yards in their careers, and Antowain Smith, and Duce Staley all enjoyed productive seasons in the NFL.
 This draft is also well known for its undrafted Pro Bowl players, including Jake Delhomme, Priest Holmes, and Pat Williams.